mvcds/brave-clojure/11/readme.md

 > Blocking and Parking

-Blocking means that a thread stops excution until a task is complete, it's heavely linked to I/O operations.
+Blocking means that a thread stops execution until a task is complete, it's heavely linked to I/O operations.

 Parking frees up the main thread so it can keep doing work.
 It allows clojure to interleave multiplle processes in a single thread.